robotraconteur-contrib/robotraconteur_ros2_bridge/README.md

 # Robot Raconteur ROS 2 Bridge

 The Robot Raconteur ROS 2 Bridge provides a Robot Raconteur service that can access arbitrary topics and services in ROS 2.
 The bridge dynamically generates equivalent Robot Raconteur types based on ROS 2 types.
 This bridge provides most of the benefits of Robot Raconteur to existing ROS 2 systems.
+Example clietns are included for Python and MATLAB.

 ## Installation